johnwilldonicely/LDAS/README.md

 #### Installation mode: git or zip

-By default, the installation script provided with LDAS installs by using git to clone the repo.
+By default, the installation script provided with LDAS installs by using the program "git" to clone the repository.
 This is fast and ensures you have the latest version of LDAS.
 If you do not have git installed on your machine, you can install it like this:

 * for Ubuntu
 ~~~